Are you a scientist studying climate change or ways to mitigate or adapt to its impacts?

 While we welcome proposals that use any computational tool, the following software tools have already been enabled to run on World Community Grid, and a project using one of these tools could therefore be set up relatively quickly.

-The first-round deadline for applications is September 15, 2017.
-We will then notify up to 5 winning research teams beginning Fall 2017.
+We will notify up to 5 winning research teams beginning Fall 2017.